CyprusCodes/xest/documentation/docs/installation.md

 ---
-id: installation
+id: installation-mac
-title: Installation
+title: Installation on MacOs
-sidebar_label: Installation
+sidebar_label: Installation - Mac
 ---

 You should install the XEST CLI first then start working on your project.